xXLogicNotFoundXx/LeetCode-Java/DP/ReadMe.md

 		^ Avoid it ....
 	come up with the algorithm .... and
-		- try zero value would that work with genral algorithm? ( wors if you adding or subtracting
+		- try zero value would that work with genral algorithm? ( works if you are adding/subtracting
 			- yes then try some corner cases
 		- try one that may help in division/multiplication
 			- yes then try some corner cases